Home

 Statistical Estimation

-Bayesian least squares estimation is used by MicroCosm® for parameter determination.
+Bayesian least squares estimation is used by MicroCosm® POD for parameter determination.
 The batch mode of estimation is used and iteration is performed both to facilitate automatic data editing and because of the non-linearity of the orbit determination problem.
-Because Bayesian estimation is used, MicroCosm® requires the input of a priori estimates and uncertainties for all parameters to be determined in the solution.
+Because Bayesian estimation is used, MicroCosm® POD requires the input of a priori estimates and uncertainties for all parameters to be determined in the solution.

 Additional Cost MicroCosm® Support Programs